Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Are you ready to take the plunge into the world of espresso machines?
 Or you’re looking to upgrade your existing coffee machine?
 You’re bound to come across Gaggia.
 After all, this brand of espresso machines comes from the same place espresso does — Italy.
 But, with 30+ espresso machines, how do you decide which one is best for you?

-I’ll talk about these three and my other top choices in depth.
-I’ll also explain everything there’s to know about Gaggia and I’ll include a buying guide, so you can make an informed choice.
+I’ll talk about my Gaggia machine choices, explain everything there’s to know about the brand, and I’ll include a buying guide, so you can make an informed choice.

 About Gaggia